 - Evaporated Milk.
-Low-fat evaporated milk adds richness and creaminess, without the need for cream.
+Making mushroom soup with milk (evaporated milk to be exact) adds richness and creaminess, without the need for cream.

-- Greek Yogurt.
+- Greek Yogurt or Sour Cream.
 Helps create the luscious, velvety soup texture.
 It also adds a delightful tanginess.

 - Balsamic Vinegar.
 Gives the soup depth of flavor and complexity.